grodansparadis/vscp-doc-spec/vscp_decision_matrix.md

 ## Event handling and Rules

-Every event on a VSCP segment can be seen as an event.
+Everything that happnes on a VSCP segment can be seen as an event.
 To be of any use to anyone a decision has to be taken on what to do as a result of the event.
 This is done in a decision matrix, which is a standardized way to write the rules that take care of events.
 To get something done when a specific event is detected some sort of action mechanism is needed.

 The event-decision-action model or eda-model is the way we look at the functionality of a VSCP-node.
 First of all a node can be a level I or level II node.
 A level I node can perform actions from all level I events.
 A level II node can handle both level I and level II events.
 In fact when we define rules we define them at the highest level.